KmNeetuSingh/RealEstate/Readme.md

 ## 🌟 What This Application Can Do

-The **RealEstate App** isn't just a property listing platform—it's a complete solution for modern real estate management.
+The **RealEstate** isn't just a property listing platform—it's a complete solution for modern real estate management.
 Here's what makes it powerful and user-friendly:

 ### 🔑 For All Users:
 - 🔍 **Browse All Listings:** Discover available properties with clean UI and responsive design.